 Our travel agency elevator message:

-Travel Agency, Inc. provides North American travelers with a unique approach to vacation planning for anywhere in the world.
+Travel Agency, Inc. provides North American travelers with a unique approach to vacation planning anywhere in the world.
 Focusing on bundled vacations to offer the best value, our travel collections allow travelers flexibility in designing their vacation package.
 The flexibility extends to affordable payment plans allowing for travel up to two years into the future, and within certain timeframes, travelers can make changes to their reservations.

 Using the above questions as an example, this is how I prepared an elevator message for my first business, a card and gift shop called "The Card Stop."